Agent Skills: Brainstorming Ideas

 4. WHERE does it live?

-5. HOW should it work, if there is a strong constraint?
+5. HOW should it work, only when a hard constraint exists?

-Then state assumptions explicitly and ask which are wrong.
+State assumptions explicitly and ask which are wrong or risky.
+Use multi-select when several assumptions can be wrong.

 • What: one-sentence approach